alexalexyang/nate2fe/README.md

 # Todo

+- Remake: layout, profile, settings
-- Match people if they like at least 5 of the same movies?
+- Match people if they like at least 5 of the same movies
 - Make new yes/no buttons

 - Auth CRUD